KlaraGtknst/text_topic/README.md

 This repository implements a pipeline to store various data of files from a large unstructured dataset.
 These fields are used for topic modeling (wordclouds, based on low-dimensional versions of embedding vectors, Named Entity Clustering and document-topic incidences).
 The information is aggregated and visualised using FCA.
+A comprehensive overview of the system can be found in the [slides](https://github.com/KlaraGtknst/FAT_CAT_slides/blob/main/main.pdf) presented at the conference [CONCEPTS'25](https://concepts2025.conference.ubbcluj.ro/) (September 08th-12th, 2025, Cluj-Napoca, Romania) or in the corresponding [paper](https://arxiv.org/abs/2506.22309).

 ## Docker Container
 To build the docker container, run the following command in the root directory of the project on server: